MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ---
 title: "JavaScript: Upload image to Blob Storage"
-description: Use a client web app to upload a file to Azure Storage blobs. ms.topic: how-to ms.date: 07/14/2023 ms.custom: scenarios:getting-started, languages:JavaScript, devx-track-js, azure-sdk-storage-blob-typescript-version-12.2.1, engagement-fy23
+description: Use a client web app to upload a file to Azure Storage blobs directly using a URL with a SAS token query string. ms.topic: how-to ms.date: 07/20/2023 ms.custom: scenarios:getting-started, languages:JavaScript, devx-track-js, azure-sdk-storage-blob-typescript-version-12.2.1, engagement-fy23
 ---

-# Upload an image to an Azure Storage blob with JavaScript
+# Upload an image to an Azure Storage blob with TypeScript

-Use an static web app to upload an image file to an Azure Storage blob using an Azure Storage [@azure/storage-blob](https://www.npmjs.com/package/@azure/storage-blob) npm package and an Azure Storage SAS token.
+Use an static web app to upload a file to an Azure Storage blob using an Azure Storage [@azure/storage-blob](https://www.npmjs.com/package/@azure/storage-blob) npm package with an Azure Storage SAS token.

 ## Application architecture